 3. Those taking an emphasis in Religious Education must have an undergraduate degree in Religion or Religious Education.

-4. Those taking an emphasis in TESOL must have at least 10 undergraduate units in English language (at least 4 credits of which are in addition to basic English skills courses).
+4. Those taking an emphasis in TESOL must have at least 10 undergraduate units in the English language (at least 4 credits of which are in addition to basic English skills courses).

 5. At least one religion course (undergraduate or graduate), with a minimum grade of C, from each of the following areas: